Powlx1/TimeCrash/README.md

 June 17/2025:

 The app is finally finished.
 It took a lot of time, and I often forgot to update the README file—hence the multiple commits where I added it after already committing once.
 But at last, it’s done.

+June 18/2025:

+Co-Usage for most frequent app pairs added.
+FINAL TOUCH FOR THE APPLICATION PART.
+App is COMPLETELY finished now.